hivesolutions/appier/doc/controllers.md

 ```

 There's not much else to say about controllers, other than stating the best practice
-of avoiding to write application logic in controllers.
+of avoiding writing application logic in controllers.
 Controllers are only meant for
 invoking methods and returning results.
 They are meant to knit together existing logic
-in a meaningful way and making it available to the outside world; logic belongs to
+in a meaningful way and make it available to the outside world; logic belongs to
 [Models](models.md).

-For further details on how to create routes to make controller methods acessible to
+For further details on how to create routes to make controller methods accessible to
 the outside world read the [Requests](requests.md) documentation.

 ## Access control

 The controller handlers can be protected so that they can be accessed only by authenticated
-users, or only authenticated users that have certain access rights.
+users or only authenticated users that have certain access rights.
 To learn more,
 read the [Access Control](access_control.md) documentation.